A SHOT-BY-SHOT ANALYSIS

 Probably not so much guilt over George.

 At 7 in the morning, Johnny is told his flight is 465.
 But when we hear the announcement for it at 9 p.m. it is flight 40.
-Sometimes I'm able to find how such changes logically work within the film, sometimes in the numbering of the shots, but I'm still clueless on this.
+It's worth noting the chess club was closed between 7 and 9 AM for cleaning.

 The dog from The Killing eventually made it into The Shining.
 We see the dog at the airport referenced in one of the pictures in the Boulder apartment in The Shining refers back to The Killing.

 It is Colville's portrait of the woman with the terrier in her arms, standing before the fence at the airport.
 One could take it as pointing forward to the airport scene with Dick arriving in Denver, but it also reminds of the woman with the poodle in The Killing and how the dog is the final agent/act of destiny/synchronicity that spoils Clay's plans.
 Just as Johnny's wealth blows away leaving an empty suitcase, in the scene of Dick at the airport, a man rummages through his cases looking for something that is apparently missing, officers standing nearby.

 We may also see in this a reference to Wendy holding Danny after his strangulation, blaming Jack.